xlzuvekas/figma-copilot/readme.md

 This project is based on [cursor-talk-to-figma-mcp](https://github.com/sonnylazuardi/cursor-talk-to-figma-mcp) by Sonny Lazuardi.

+## Disclaimer

+This is an independent project and is not affiliated with, officially maintained, authorized, endorsed, or sponsored by Figma, Inc. All product and company names are trademarks™ or registered® trademarks of their respective holders.

 ## Key Enhancements

 - **Fixed "Cannot unwrap symbol" error** when working with mixed fonts